 Hummer HX Concept

 Power gets to all four wheels via GM's "high feature" 3.6-liter V6 engine.
-It employs the high-pressure direct fuel injection system found in the Cadillac CTS and STS to produce 304 horsepower when teamed with the standard six-speed automatic transmission.
 The concept's engine can also run on E85 ethanol.

 Though dubbed a concept, HX's general design foreshadows a production vehicle that Hummer will probably introduce in calendar year 2009.
 The H4, as the truck will likely be dubbed, should provide Hummer with its first vehicle appreciated more for its off-road prowess than its aggressive styling.
 Expect prices to start around $25,000.